 Our implant team provides a unique service for our patients where in most cases Dental on Raffles can carry out the full procedure right here in our rooms.

 This is in tune with the world wide trend for both the surgical side of implant dentistry and the restorative treatment is carried out by the same operator.
-We feel this is a great advantage.

 What is a Dental Implant?

 Basically a dental implant is a titanium screw that fits into a drilled site in the jaw bone.
 Over a few months the jaw bone and the titanium of the implant join together to make a very strong bond.

 Once this has happened all the difference variations of how we can make teeth to fit on to the implants can be carried out.